zasasamar2129/ZPOTIFY-FA/README.md

-# SMD Downloader-Bot
+# ZPOTIFY-FA

-MusicDownloader-Telegram-Bot is a Telegram bot that allows users to download music/video from Spotify and YouTube.
+ZPOTIFY-FA-Telegram-Bot is a Telegram bot that allows users to download music/video from Spotify and YouTube.
 It provides a convenient way to access and download your favorite tracks/videos directly to your device.

 You can test this bot at:
 ```https://t.me/z_smdbot```